 As employees use collaborative applications and adopt mobile work styles, the demands on mobile and WiFi infrastructures will be pronounced.
 Another driver of this trend are the capabilities being integrated into more powerful consumer devices, commonly found with high-definiton (HD) cameras and video.
 As bandwidth and available 4G and WiFi services increase, applications transmitting HD media streams will be common.

 The experience on many tablets and smartphones is typically best effort today, but expect this to reach production quality in the future.
-Communications and collaboration devices like the Cisco CiusTM will further drive the need for seamless mobile HD video and collaboration.
+Communications and collaboration devices will further drive the need for seamless mobile HD video and collaboration.

 Challenges for IT Organizations